MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 # Plan your deployment of Office 365 ProPlus

 Follow the steps in this article to plan your deployment of Office 365 ProPlus in your organization.
-As part of this plan, you will choose how to deploy Office, how to manage updates to Office, what deployment tool to use, and whether to deploy and install from a local source on your network or from the cloud.
+As part of this plan, you will choose how to deploy Office, how to manage updates to Office, what deployment tool to use, and whether to deploy and install from a local source on your n`etwork or from the cloud.

 ![Deployment framework for Office 365 ProPlus](images/plan-office-365-proplus-01.png)